 The new legislation also includes a special procedure on evicting tenants who do not vacate the property on the specified date by the court or the contract.
 It also creates the National Office for the Leases (Balcão Nacional de Arrendamento) where a landlord may apply so as to notify the tenant to vacate the property.

-After three years of austerity, Portugal was the second euro zone country to exit the bailout program in May 2014.
+Portugal was the second euro zone country to exit the bailout program in May 2014, after three years of austerity.
 Portugal had sought its €78 billion (US$ 88.6 billion) bailout program in 2011, due to the government’s inability to meet its debt payments.

 Be the first to comment on this article!